italia/spid-cie-oidc-docs/docs/en/entity_configuration.rst

      - **Description**
      - **Supported by**
    * - **authority_hints**
-     - Array if URLs.
+     - REQUIRED WHEN the member is not the TA.
+Array if URLs.
 It contains a list of URLs of the superior Entities, such as TA or SA, that MAY issue an ES related to this subject.
      - |spid-icon| |cieid-icon|
    * - **trust_marks**